ibm-cloud-docs/satellite/getting-started.md

 ## Prerequisites
 {: #sat-prereqs}

-1. You must have at least 3 compute hosts in your own infrastructure environment that meet certain requirements, such as RHEL 7 packages, public network connectivity, and the ability to log in to the host machines and run a script.
+1. You must have at least 3 compute hosts in your own infrastructure environment that meet certain requirements, such as RHEL 7 packages and the ability to log in to the host machines and run a script.
    *  All hosts must meet the [minimum hardware requirements](/docs/satellite?topic=satellite-host-reqs).
    *  Depending on the provider, your hosts also might have [provider-specific requirements](/docs/satellite?topic=satellite-providers).
    *  3 hosts at a minimum are needed for the location control plane, for demonstration purposes.